-- Given Lambeth's relatively lower uptake of seasonal influenza vaccine in all "at-risk" groups, all pharmacies should be delivering the NHS England flu vaccine and pharmacies should be encouraged to take part in the London top-up scheme. - Actively monitor the quality, outcomes and client experience of service provision; and work with pharmacists to address any issues identified. - It will be essential to monitor whether at risk and vulnerable populations are accessing the flu vaccination service.
+- Given Lambeth's relatively lower uptake of flu vaccination in all "atrisk" groups, all pharmacies should be delivering the NHS England flu vaccine and pharmacies should be encouraged to take part in the London top-up scheme. - Actively monitor the quality, outcomes and client experience of service provision; and work with pharmacists to address any issues identified. - It will be essential to monitor whether at risk and vulnerable populations are accessing the flu vaccination service.

 - Community pharmacies are well placed to improve uptake of this vaccine. - There is good access and a choice of pharmacy.
-Whilst this is more limited during certain times most residents are able to access the service from a pharmacy nearby. - No gaps have been identified that if provided either now, or in the future, would secure improvements, or better access to enhanced services across the whole HWB area. - Seasonal influenza vaccination is considered a relevant service to meet the pharmaceutical needs of our population, given the benefits, it improves access and provides a choice of provider, for "at risk" patients, other than their GP or community nurse.
+Whilst this is more limited during certain times most residents can access the service from a pharmacy nearby. - No gaps have been identified that if provided either now, or in the future, would secure improvements, or better access to enhanced services across the whole HWBB area. - The flu vaccination service is considered a relevant service to meet the pharmaceutical needs of our population, given the benefits, it improves access and provides a choice of provider, for "at risk" patients, other than their GP or community nurse.